-As we all know, there are no brake modes given on traditional longboards, but if you have an electric longboard, you don’t even need to learn the steps of how to stop on a longboard.
+If you are new to longboarding, we would like to tell you that there are no brake modes given on traditional longboards, but if you have a motorized longboard, you don’t need to learn the steps of how to stop on a longboard.
 Boards that run with a remote control device have different modes which help you stop quickly.
 Thus, while riding E-Longboards, you will require safety pieces of equipment only.

 There are multiple ways to learn and stop appropriately while riding a longboard.
 Here we will be discussing the five ways that we have personally tried and found beneficial.
-The tip to all learners is to practice those steps for a few days, and you will start riding a longboard like a pro.
+The tip to all learners is to practice those steps for a few days, and you will be able to stop your board instantly.
 Most importantly, if you are a lover of downhill riding, you should not give it a try unless you learn the basic steps.
 Let’s skate into all the ways of stopping on a longboard without brake mode.

 Steps to Implements:

-1 = As soon as you achieve the higher speeds, start putting your weight on your front foot (the front foot can be your right or left foot).
+1. First of all, ass soon as you achieve the higher speeds, start putting your weight on your front foot (the front foot can be your right or left foot).
 By doing this, you will have enough power to break off easily.
-Furthermore, a suitable pair of longboard shoes is highly-suggested in this case.
+Furthermore, during the practice, we observed that a suitable pair of longboard shoes is highly-suggested when you are learning how to stop on a longboard.

-2 = Secondly, the center of gravity should be as lower as possible.
+2. Secondly, the center of gravity should be as lower as possible.
 Because if you are moving at high speed with uneven weight distribution, you will struggle to pause the ride.
+Including me, many pro skaters think that this step requires a lot of practice.

-3 = With a foot braking step, you need to be ready to stop before 2-3 meters distance ahead.
+3. With a foot braking step, you need to be ready to stop before 2-3 meters distance ahead.
 Because the foot braking method takes a few seconds before you entirely stop the longboard.
+This is where an electric longboard responds better than the traditional ones.

-In the end, keep all the steps in mind and start practicing; within a few days of implementation, you will be able to learn the whole process of how to stop on a longboard with foot braking.
+In the end, keep all the steps in mind and start practicing.
+Within a few days of implementation, you will be able to learn the whole process of how to stop on a longboard with foot braking.
+A complete newbie might take a few weeks to learn all this.

 Build up and Gravity